5 Ways to Handle the Holidays

 “Christmas is a special event, so don’t allow anyone the power to wreck that time.
 Make their presence conditional on their arriving sober before they can come in the house.
 Call the police if you have to.
 Just don’t allow their chaos to affect the family any more than it has to.”

-Having a loved one in active addiction can make your holiday party feel like a pressure cooker.
-Sometimes, though, it can be a good opportunity to let out the steam in ways that bring about positive change.
+Having a loved one in active addiction can turn your holiday gathering into a pressure cooker.
+However, it can also present an opportunity to release some of that tension in a way that sparks positive change.

-“For people who don’t see their loved one often, having them home for the holidays can open their eyes to how serious the situation is,” Carpenter said.
-“It can also be a good time to intervene — to sit the person down when you have the collective family together and say, ‘We can tell things are not going well.
+“For people who don’t see their loved one often, having them home for the holidays can open their eyes to how serious the situation is,” Carpenter says.
+“It can also be a good time to intervene—to sit the person down when you have the collective family together and say, ‘We can tell things are not going well.
 We love you and you need help.’”

 Do you need help knowing how to show love without enabling their disease?
 Join Oxford Center therapists Tuesday evenings at 6 p.m. for Family Hope & Healing, a support group offered at our outpatient offices in Oxford, Tupelo and Olive Branch.
 The meetings are free and open to anyone who has a loved one in addiction or recovery, regardless of whether they receive treatment at Oxford Treatment Center.